Chickenroast/js-datavisualisation-challenge/README.md

 - handling of the DOM:
 - find selector with querySelectorAll
-- Inject with targetElement parentnode and insert before, + createelement
+- Inject with parentnode and insert before, + createelement
 - take the data start with a index and with the queryselector

 #### AJAX/FETCH :